 Voting by Mail in Texas

-Only specific reasons entitle a registered voter to vote early by mail (no longer called absentee voting).
+Only specific reasons entitle a registered voter to vote early by mail.
 You may request a ballot by mail if you:

 are 65 years or older;